 Address: Unit 1A, Number 8 First St, Manchester M15 4FN

 Earlier this week, I went down to Manchester for an overnight stay for work.
-As I had a chance to dine out I thought what better chance to dine at some of the new spots opened around town.
-Therefore ‘Ribeye Steakhouse’ was the spot for me to visit this year as it’s just open a few months ago.
+As I had a chance to dine out I thought about what better chance to dine at some of the new spots that opened around town.
+Therefore ‘Ribeye Steakhouse’ was the spot for me to visit this year as it just opened a few months ago.

 Located opposite the well-known ‘Tiffin Room’ restaurant, you will well be stunned at how amazing they have gone above and beyond with their interiors.
 It truly was beautiful to look at with the lightning making it feel all luxurious.
 If you are looking for fine art dining, this is a place you have to check out as you won’t be disappointed.
 As their food sure looks like a piece of art when presented to your table.
 That is one of the reasons why it attracted me to visit as soon as I saw their pictures online.

-This restaurant wanted to bring premium experience for their customers with in-house fine steaks.
-If you are not into steaks at all they do have other dishes such as veg options to choose from.
+The restaurant wanted to bring a premium experience for its customers with in-house fine steaks.
+If you are not into steaks at all, they do have other dishes such as veg options to choose from.
 One thing you need to experience here is the dry drinks bar as you will be amazed by the theatrical experience bought to your table.

 Ribeye Steakhouse has two floors, with plans to have outdoor seating, weather permitting.
 When I visited earlier this week it was really busy inside on both floors and I can see why as the food/experience is so good.

 Let’s get to the business end with my order, once I was sat down on a table of 2.
 I had a look through their starters, mains and drinks menu.
 After skimming through, I chose what I thought would look nice on camera, although the lighting wasn’t on my side, I tried my best to get a good enough shot for my blog post.